sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 31-01-2019

+- http://marxsoftware.blogspot.com/2019/01/jep-280-indify-string-concatenations.html Inspired by Actual Events: JDK 9/JEP 280: String Concatenations Will Never Be the Same

 # 27-01-2019

 - https://syslog.ravelin.com/the-joy-and-pain-of-using-google-bigtable-4210604c75be The Joy and Pain of using Google BigTable – "If you use Bigtable, you should be using region replication and failover.
 Otherwise, you will see failed requests."